Plan for your Information Technology needs after Amherst

 Once you graduate from Amherst College, your access to technology services will cease on a phased schedule.
 Some services will end at graduation, so you will want to have a transition plan in place before then.
 If you are an "E", phasing out of services will be on the same schedule as the May graduates with the same class year as yours.

-Although your access to your Amherst email will end several months after graduation, you should plan your transition to an outside email provider well before that.
-If you don't have an external account such as a Gmail or other account by the second semester of your senior year, we strongly encourage you to obtain one.
-You may want to stop including your Amherst email address on applications and resumes well before acccess ends.
-You don't want to provide prospective employers or graduate school admission offices an email address that will not work after December.
+Access to your Amherst email will end several months after graduation, but plan your transition to a personal, non-Amherst email provider well before that.
+Get a Gmail or other similar type email account by the second semester of your senior year.
+Stop including your Amherst email address on applications and resumes well before your access ends or include both addresses and make the non-Amherst account the primary one.
+Don't provide prospective employers or graduate school admission offices a single email address that will not work after December.

-If you have used your Amherst email to sign up for any online services--Apple ID, Twitter, Instagram, github, online banking, the Law School Admission Council (LSAC), among many others--you will want to change the email address associated with such services; otherwise, once you no longer have access to your Amherst email, you will be unable to change your password or perform other account-recovery operations with these services.
+If you have used your Amherst email to sign up for online services--Apple ID, Twitter, Instagram, github, online banking, the Law School Admission Council (LSAC), among many others--make sure to change the email address associated with such services.
+Once you no longer have access to your Amherst email, you will be unable to change your password or perform other account-recovery operations with these services if the Amherst email is the only one they have for you.

-You retain permanently your Amhert College username and password.
-You will need these to access the Alumni website and Alumni Directory.
-Also, as an alum, you may access some online resources including some online journals.
+You retain permanently your Amherst College username and password.
+You will use these credentials to access the Alumni website and Alumni Directory.

 When Services Go Away